Promise Constraint Satisfaction: Algebraic Structure and a Symmetric Boolean Dichotomy: Introduction

 \subsection{Organization}

 In Section~\ref{sec:PCSP}, we formally define the notion of a PCSP as well as other tools and terminology which we will need in investigating PCSPs.
 In Section~\ref{sec:alg}, we prove the algorithmic portion of the main theorem.
-In Section~\ref{sec:classification}, we characterized the weak polymorphisms of PCSPs which do not have certain weak polymorphisms.
+In Section~\ref{sec:classification}, we give a structural characterization of PCSPs that is used to show hardness.
 In Section~\ref{sec:hardness}, we use the results of Section~\ref{sec:classification} to complete the $\mathsf{NP}$-hardness results of the main theorem.
-In Appendix~\ref{app:idempotence}, we give proof a lemma which handles the technicalities of anti-polymorphisms.
-In Appendix~\ref{app:brute-force}, we prove some claims from Section~\ref{sec:classification} on properties of the \Maltsev{} and Majority weak polymorphisms.
-In Appendix~\ref{app:repetition}, we show that disallowing variable repetition in individual clauses does not meaningfully change the computational complexity.
-In Appendix~\ref{app:Galois}, we demonstrate the Galois correspondence of weak polymorphisms: that they precisely capture the computational complexity of PCSPs.
-In Appendix~\ref{app:theory}, we give a general classification of the possible families of weak polymorphisms of PCSPs.
-In Appendix~\ref{app:digraph}, we show that any PCSP is equivalent to an instance of the promise digraph homomorphism problem.
+In Section~\ref{app:theory}, we prove some more general facts about PCSPs, including that polymorphisms precisely capture the computational complexity of PCSPs as well as classify the possible families of polymorphisms of PCSPs.